Coastal Academy Trust

 Key Stage 3

 In Key Stage 3 we use relevant and engaging news events and current affairs to drive discussions about citizenship themes.
 We link these with political case studies of the past and the present in order for them to engage with their future.
 We encourage students' natural inquisitiveness through inquiry questions about events they know about or are familiar with, such as Suffragettes / North Korea/ Human Rights in Ukraine / Brexit / Immigration as a local issue We encourage students to understand their role in society and how they are able to bring about change within society, through the explicit teaching of pressure groups and methods that are used.
-We aim to provide pupils with a toolkit to be able to exercise their voice by giving supportive techniques for constructing viewpoints and using evidence to support their views.
 They are also taught about Human Rights, which enables them to understand not only their rights, but their responsibilities within society.They learn who holds people to account in British society and the power that they have.
-We focus on making sure that students have a basic understanding of British culture, law and how our government works so that they are able to make informed and responsible choices in contributing to their community.

 Key Stage 4